hakevin/SpringCloud-Client-Server/README.md

 mysql -u root -p

-Run SQL command in the shell to create the employee database.
+Run SQL command in "schema-mariadb.sql" to the shell to create the employee database.
 Spring does not make it automatically for us.

 Should test this with Docker Monday.